 Bail revoked for Wade Stene, man accused in sex assault of 8-year-old girl

-EDMONTON -- A sex offender accused of kidnapping and sexually assaulting an eight-year-old girl in Edmonton is back in custody after his bail was revoked Tuesday.
+EDMONTON -- An accused sex offender who allegedly kidnapped and sexually assaulted an eight-year-old girl in Edmonton is back in custody after his bail was revoked Tuesday.

 Wade Stene, 37, did not appear in court but had his bail revoked at the request of his lawyer following nearly two weeks of community protests.